-Third parties may file a complaint under Executive Order 1096 for concerns that occurred on campus or at a University sponsored activity.
+Third parties may file a complaint under the relevant Executive Orders for concerns that occurred on campus or at a University sponsored activity.
 Third parties are defined as employees of auxiliary organizations, unpaid interns, volunteers, independent contractors, vendors, and their employees, and visitors.
 Complaints not related to the University do not fall under the purview of this office.

 Equity & Diversity is limited to complaints of discrimination/harassment based on a protected status.
 If you're not sure whether your complaint falls under this purview, contact our office and schedule a consultation meeting.
 We can help you understand the policy and if your concern falls under our office's purview.
 In the event it does not, we are happy to connect you to the right resources.